-Ric spent over 16 years on the Microsoft PowerPoint team building features you both love and fear.
-He created the Microsoft PowerPoint Team blog, and a year after leaving MSFT he still has more entries there than any other blogger.
-Ric founded the San Jose California branch of the Pecha Kucha presentation event, and can occasionally be heard on his Presentations Roundtable podcast, promoting excellence in design and technique through interviews of industry professionals.
-His blog at http://ricbret.wordpress.com offers thoughts on presenting and other important subjects.
+Ric spent over 17 years on the Microsoft PowerPoint team building features you both love and fear.
+He created the Microsoft PowerPoint Team blog and founded the San Jose California branch of the global Pecha Kucha presentation event.
+His website, http://ricbret.wordpress.com, offers links to these activities and more.

 A nationally-recognized executive coach and award-winning columnist for Presentations magazine.
 Jim’s company, Distinction, works with clients ranging from Fortune 50 senior executive teams to small business start-ups to communicate their high stakes messages with greater influence and personal impact.